SirJimmothy/videoplayer/README.md

 Object | Description
 ------ | ------
-class | The class name to monitor for selecting videos to wrap controls | The entries in this array may be reordered to customise the wrappers to your requirements cookie | The script will remember the previous volume set for the domain, held in a cooke with the prefix defined here hide | How long before the overlay should be auto-hidden after no mouse movement when unpaused
+class | The class name to monitor to select videos to wrap controls | The entries in this array may be reordered to customise the wrappers to your requirements cookie | The script will remember the previous volume set for the domain, held in a cooke with the prefix defined here hide | How long before the overlay should be auto-hidden after no mouse movement when unpaused